sambauers/capistrano-committed/README.md

 # descriptions.
 This example matches JIRA numbers enclosed in square braces -
 # e.g. "[ABC-12345]" with the part inside the braces being captured "ABC-12345".
 # Setting this to `nil` will disable issue matching altogether.
 Note that this
 # setting should specify a string, not a Ruby Regexp object.
-Specifying a Regexp
-# object might work, but it is not tested.
 set :committed_issue_match, '\[\s?([a-zA-Z0-9]+\-[0-9]+)\s?\]'

 # This is an array of methods which should be applied to matched issue numbers